owulveryck/blog/content/post/simple-rnn-in-go.md

 From now on, things are related to the implementation; feel free to skip this part and jump straight to the conclusion if your are not interested in coding.

-My goal is to generate a code that will be able to gerenate a Shakespeare play as described in Karpathy's blog post.
+My goal is to generate a code that will be able to generate a Shakespeare play as described in Karpathy's blog post.
-His implementation in python is [here](https://gist.github.com/karpathy/d4dee566867f8291f086); you can find my implemetation [here](https://github.com/owulveryck/min-char-rnn).
+His implementation in python is [here](https://gist.github.com/karpathy/d4dee566867f8291f086); you can find my implementation [here](https://github.com/owulveryck/min-char-rnn).

 **edit**: at first, it was a simple transcript from python to go, but the tool has been enhanced and is now a more generic tool that is able to use a RNN as a processing units for any function that is able to encode and decode bytes into a vector.

 # The rnn package

-To fully understand what is related to the RNN, and what is more related to the example about character recognition, I have created a seperate package for the RNN.
+To fully understand what is related to the RNN, and what is more related to the example about character recognition, I have created a separate package for the RNN.
 For the same reason, I have tried to keep parameters as private as possible within the objects.

-The package should be independant of the example (min-char); therefore it should probably be suitable to another classification problem.
+The package should be independent of the example (min-char); therefore it should probably be suitable to another classification problem.

 I am using the [`mat64.Dense`](https://godoc.org/github.com/gonum/matrix/mat64) structure to represent the matrices.
-To represent a column vector, I have choosen to use simple `[]float64` elements (for more info: [Go Slices: usage and internals](https://blog.golang.org/go-slices-usage-and-internals#clices)).
+To represent a column vector, I have chosen to use simple `[]float64` elements (for more info: [Go Slices: usage and internals](https://blog.golang.org/go-slices-usage-and-internals#clices)).

 ### The RNN object